N0LJD/ARCS/README.md

 This project is intended for operators who want a **local, inspectable, and self-managed** callbook service built from official FCC data.

-ARCS is **NOT affiliated** with HamQTH, HamCall, or Buckmaster.
+ARCS is **NOT affiliated** with HamQTH.
 It implements a compatible API format strictly for interoperability.

 ---